Looking for educational TV shows for your kids to watch on Netflix, Hulu Plus, Amazon Prime or YouTube?

 Netflix, HuluPlus and Amazon Prime TV learning shows for younger toddlers:

-- Little Einsteins (Amazon Prime/Netflix DVD) – Introduces children to art, musical instruments and composition.
+(Amazon Prime) – Introduces children to art, musical instruments and composition.
 Highly recommended for all kids, but kids who want to play an instrument will particularly enjoy this classic show from Disney Channel.
 (Animation) [Educational/Quality Rating: 4.5]

-- Leapfrog – (Netflix DVD/Netflix /Amazon Instant Video) Leapfrog has several educational shows that include math, reading and getting ready for preschool.
+(Amazon Instant Video) Leapfrog has several educational shows that include math, reading and getting ready for preschool.
 For example Math Adventure To The Moon teaches basic counting skills.
 Note that some of the one’s that are on DVD aren’t available on demand.
+If you’re looking for educational shows for kids about math, don’t miss this series!
 (Animation) [Educational/Quality Rating: 4.5]

 Birthday coming up for your advanced child?
 See my list of fun, educational gift ideas.